karthikeyanalaguraja/detoxe2e/README.md

 # detoxe2e

-This is sample karthiks commit
+This is sample Mobile detox e2e project